joeltg/joelgustafson.com/content/about.md

 - decentralization
 - offline-first apps and peer-to-peer collaboration
 - what it's like to be online right now
-- ontology, representation, identity, agency, Hannah Arendt, Marshall McLuhan
+- ontology, representation, identity, agency, belief, meaning
-- belief, meaning, Simone Weil, Ivan Illich, C.S.
-Lewis
+- Hannah Arendt, Marshall McLuhan, Simone Weil, Ivan Illich
 - the pro tennis tour

 In 2018 I joined [Protocol Labs](https://protocol.ai/) as an independent research scientist, working with the [Knowledge Futures Group](https://knowledgefutures.org/) on [the Underlay](https://underlay.org/).